Central African Republic army chiefs pledge allegiance to coup leader

 “They came into my hotel room and drew their weapons on me, demanding my money,” said Yves De Moor, a French business owner.
 “One of them put a bullet into the chamber, which was a terrifying moment, and I gave them everything.”

+An officer for the African peacekeeping force, FOMAC, said the 13 dead South African troops, and 27 who were wounded, had been returned home, but that the rest of the force - along with their weapons - remained in Bangui awaiting evacuation.

+“The intention of the South Africans is to reorganize themselves and then redeploy massively in CAR and topple these rebels.
+They were humiliated and they want to avenge,” the officer said, asking not to be named.
+Spokesmen for South Africa’s armed forces and defense ministry declined to comment.

-Additional reporting by Paul-Marin Ngoupana; Writing by Richard Valdmanis and David Lewis; Editing by Pravin Char
+Additional reporting by Paul-Marin Ngoupana; Writing by Richard Valdmanis; Editing by Daniel Flynn and Pravin Char